IP-299-Deepracer/Deepracer-Dashboard/README.md

 - React & MUI was used to develop the UI for the pages in the application, while the ChartJs framework was used to the create the intractable graphs for the 'Model Evaluation' feature.

 #### FRONT-END RUNNING INSTRUCTION
-- Once repository has been cloned to local machine, use the terminal:
+- Once repository has been cloned to local machine, use the terminal to:
-1. cd deepracer_dashboard
+  - cd deepracer_dashboard
-2. npm install firebase (This will ensure you have firebase installed before running the application otherwise application won't execute)
+  - Run "npm install firebase" (This will ensure you have firebase installed before running the application otherwise application won't execute)
-3. npm install (This ensure all the other dependencies are installed)
+  - Run "npm install" (This ensure all the other dependencies are installed)
-4. npm run start (To start the application)
+  - Run "npm run start" (To start the application)
-5. Once the application has been run it should be accessible at http://localhost:3000/
+  - Once the application has been run it should be accessible at http://localhost:3000/
-6. Ensure you also start the backend (instructions located under "Back-End" section) to see the full potential of the website.
+  - Ensure you also start the backend (instructions located under "Back-End" section) to see the full potential of the website.

 #### AUTHENTICATION